Upcoming Services

 Jeffrey Hale Miro, 82, of Bloomfield Hills, Michigan, died on 04 October 2024.

-Rabbi Joseph Krakoff will officiate.
+Rabbi Joseph Krakoff officiated.

 Interment at Clover Hill Park Cemetery.